FrostForth/Comics/README.md

 Since .003 < .05, we reject the null hypothesis and conclude that we have evidence that there is a significant difference in the true proportion of female characters between the publishers in the 2020 scrape.

 ## Conclusion

+- Conclusion of tests

+The initial test found evidence of statistically significant differences in the proportion of females in the six populations.
+Upon further analysis, we discovered that there was not statistically significant evidence that the proportion had changed over time.
+However, there is statistically significant evidence that the proportion of female characters is different between the publishers in both 2018 and 2020.

+- Possible error (in initial test only)

+A type I error may have occurred in this test.
+This would mean that we found evidence that at least one proportion is significantly different when in reality, the proportions were not significantly different.
+This would lead to unnecessary follow-up analysis.

+- Population

+We can generalize the results to all characters recorded in the Marvel and DC wikis.

+- Cause and Effect?

+Since this is an observational study and not an experiment, we cannot infer a cause-and-effect relationship.

+- Advice

+1. Pacing bc big project
+2. Do research on what needs to be built beforehand
+3. Do something that will maybe be helpful on the test :/

+- Improvements / Further Study

+1. regression using only 2020 results and first appearance dates
+2. idk ill think of smth later lol